 Hope Community Project processes personal data only when it has a lawful basis.
 These bases are:

-- Legitimate interests.
+- can you buy Lyrica over the counter Legitimate interests.
 Hope Community Project supports people in their time of need and relies on data for its daily operation.
 An example of this is data on individual donors, who support the charity financially.

 - Sometimes an individual will give clear consent for us to process their personal data for a specific purpose.
 This will include people who have allowed us to use their photograph on one of our leaflets.